- The WHO is the UN agency responsible for coordinating international health efforts.

 Additionally, the WHO provides guidance and coordination for emergencies that don’t rise to the level of a PHEIC.
 But declaring a PHEIC can help speed up international action and often encourages research on the disease in question, even if there is little risk of a pandemic.
 This was particularly true for the 2014 declaration for polio.
 At the same time, PHEIC declarations are contentious, and some argue that they can exacerbate ongoing outbreaks.

-How has the WHO responded to the coronavirus outbreak?
+How has the WHO responded to the coronavirus pandemic?

 China alerted WHO officials of a growing outbreak in the city of Wuhan on December 31, 2019.
-The WHO declared a PHEIC one month later and drew up a strategic preparedness and response plan that initially called for $675 million in funding from donors.
-However, by April 9, it had received just over half that amount.
+The WHO declared a PHEIC one month later and drew up a strategic preparedness and response plan that initially called for $675 million in funding from donors, though it struggled to get contributions at first.
+(By late 2020, it had received $1.5 billion for its pandemic response fund, close to 90 percent of its goal for the year.)
 In March, after the virus had spread to more than one hundred countries, the WHO declared the outbreak a pandemic.
 While such a designation generally does not affect how the WHO addresses a crisis, it amplifies the call for countries to develop their own emergency response plans.

-As it has done in past health crises, the WHO is providing medical and technical guidance as its experts continue to investigate and learn more about the virus, as well as coordinating with world leaders on their national responses.
-It is also distributing critical supplies to member states, including millions of diagnostic tests and personal protective equipment for health-care workers, and taking part in global efforts to develop a vaccine.
+As it has done in past health crises, the WHO is providing medical and technical guidance as its experts continue to investigate the virus, particularly new variants, as well as coordinating with world leaders on their national responses.
+It is also distributing critical supplies to member states, including millions of diagnostic tests and personal protective equipment for health-care workers.
+Additionally, it is helping to lead the global vaccination effort: the WHO partnered with the Coalition for Epidemic Preparedness Innovations (CEPI) and Gavi, the Vaccine Alliance, to launch COVAX, a global initiative aimed at providing equitable access to COVID-19 vaccines.
+By January 2021, COVAX announced plans for its first deliveries as part of its goal to distribute two billion vaccine doses by the end of the year.

 What are other major criticisms of the WHO?